hyotang666/jingoh/tester/doc/canonicalize.F.md

 This works as (eval-when(:compile-toplevel)...).

 When parameters have key :around, returns test-form witch wrapped with around form.
-(This is like CLOS CALL-NEXT-METHOD.)
+(This is like CLOS around method.
+See example below.)

 This is helper for MAKE-REQUIREMENT